tzumainn/cloudkit-aap/collections/ansible_collections/cloudkit/config_as_code/README.md

 rules:
   - apiGroups: [""]
     resources: ["serviceaccounts/token"]

-    resourceNames: ["controller"] # here is the name of the service account to authenticate against the fulfillment-service
+    # here is the name of the service account to authenticate against the
+    # fulfillment-service
+    resourceNames: ["controller"]
     verbs: ["create"]
 ---
 apiVersion: rbac.authorization.k8s.io/v1